What Happens During a Workplace Needs Assessment?

 Ready to Take the First Step?

-Whether you’re an employer or an employee, find out more about assessments with Silk Helix here, book a consultation directly with Jenefer who does all the assessments or drop her an email jenefer@silkhelix.co.uk.
+Whether you’re the employee or the employer, find out more about assessments with Silk Helix here, book a consultation directly with Jenefer who does all the assessments herself or drop her an email jenefer@silkhelix.co.uk.

 While this guide covers the basics, every situation has its own complexities so you should always seek professional advice.